MDRT Global Services Rebrands As MDRT Center For Field Leadership

-SINGAPORE - Media OutReach - 1 November 2023 - MDRT Global Services announced that, as of November 1, the association will officially be known as the MDRT Center for Field Leadership (MDRT Center).
+HONG KONG, Nov 1, 2023 - (ACN Newswire) - MDRT Global Services announced that, as of November 1, the association will officially be known as the MDRT Center for Field Leadership (MDRT Center).
 The new name, along with updated branding, more closely reflects the association's mission: helping field and home office leaders across the globe grow as leaders of financial services organizations and propelling their teams to success.

 MDRT Center members are field and home office leaders who continually work to broaden their leadership skills, establish an MDRT culture of excellence within their agencies and advance themselves professionally and personally.

-'The MDRT Center for Field Leadership reaffirms the association's dedication to amplifying members' ability to incite growth and empower teams to become the best,' said Gregory Gagne, ChFC, 2024 MDRT President.
-'We trust that our members in Singapore will better relate and reap the benefits of the association with our new brand as they continuously pursue excellence in the field.'
+Gregory Gagne added, "Among the top 100 companies worldwide with the most MDRTs

+in 2023, 10 are in Hong Kong with more than 6,400 people involved.
+After the rebranding, we hope to attract more financial services field and home office leaders in Hong Kong to join the MDRT Center for Field Leadership, so that we may help spur their growth potential and see them make new heights."

 MDRT Center membership is granted for one year and must be renewed annually.
-The open enrollment period for membership is November 1 April 1.
-Annual membership dues are $600, but applicants may apply for membership after April 1 with a $200 late fee.
+The open enrollment period for membership is 1 November 2023 - 1 April 2024.
+Annual membership dues are US$600, but applicants may apply for membership after 1 April 2014 with a US$200 late fee.

 About MDRT Center for Field Leadership